Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions

 Furthermore, a model was studied in which the Kendall's taus depend on a conditioning variable.
 Here it was assumed that the conditional Kendall's tau matrix has the above-mentioned block structure and, moreover, that it is preserved under fluctuations of the conditioning variable.
 We have adopted nonparametric, kernel-based estimates of the conditional Kendall's tau in order to construct the conditional versions of the block, row, diagonal and random estimators.
 Under some additional regularity assumptions, we have shown that the estimators are all asymptotically normal conditionally to different values of the covariate.
 Following from these expressions, we have seen that the asymptotic variances have analogous expressions to their unconditional counterparts.
 As such, all estimators are again improvements over the naive estimator, with the block estimator having the best performance.
 Similarly, if computational costs were to be reduced, the diagonal estimator is preferable to both the random and the row estimator.
 Moreover, the reduction of computing costs becomes particularly relevant in the conditional setting, as the use of kernel smoothing introduces additional complexity.

 We have performed a simulation study in order to support the theoretical findings.
-In the unconditional setting, simulations were performed with the Gaussian and Student's t distributions.
-It was furthermore confirmed that the diagonal and the block estimator indeed have the lowest asymptotic variance, with the block estimator converging the fastest, though closely followed by the diagonal estimator.
+In the unconditional setting, simulations were performed with different meta-elliptical copulas.
+It was furthermore confirmed that the diagonal and the block estimator indeed have the lowest asymptotic variance in most cases, with the block estimator converging the fastest, though closely followed by the diagonal estimator.
 This emphasizes the practical use of the diagonal estimator.

 We remarked again that the conditional estimators' variances decrease in a similar fashion for growing block dimensions.
 As a consequence, the averaging estimators allow for a reduced optimal bandwidth; this was indeed confirmed in the simulations.
 This makes the averaging estimators perfectly suited for practical applications, as reducing the bandwidth goes hand in hand with reducing the estimation bias.